 When you are in a downtrend, you can sell at the resistance line.
 You can buy when the downtrend resistance line is broken.

-In this video we have continued the chart analysis discussion.
-Here is the topics covered in this video:
+In our videos we have continued the chart analysis discussion.
+Here is the topics covered in our videos:

 - Reversal Patterns: